-Alongside the notion of ownership the support of secondary actors was essential to facilitate the resource integration.
+Alongside the notion of ownership the support of secondary actors in the network was essential to facilitate resource integration.
 This included local business support that includes providing plants for gardening or technical assistance such as the setting up of web sites for adopter groups.
 Other groups identified connections with local government as being important, one adopter felt "fortunate to have three councillors who come to our meetings who are very supportive of us" (IW).
-Another adopter who had opened up a coffee shop in her local station reported how the growing community involvement appeared to encourage other investment "South Lanarkshire (council) and Strathclyde Passenger Transport were more than happy to invest in extending the car parks" (MD).
 More direct support was obtained by one group by setting up the 'Friends of Wemyss Bay Station:

 "We had a public awareness day, we had about 100 people sign up to become friends and that gave us some money (£6000)...it really was surprising, a lot of local support" (NC).

-Adopters also benefitted from a certain level of empowerment given by the rail operator which enabled them to solve particular problems with company support:
+Adopters also benefitted from increased empowerment given by the rail operator enabling them to solve problems with company support:

 "Last year we had great problems with litter bins, seagulls were going in and spreading the contents, so we contacted ScotRail and arranged to have new bins which are seagull proof and working very well.
+(SS)

-(SS) This empowerment was facilitated by frequent communication between adopters and ScotRail's external relations manager.
+This empowerment was facilitated by frequent communication between adopters and ScotRail's external relations manager.
 A high level of trust and engagement between actors developed enabling the swift resolution of issues and providing adopters with a fixed point of contact: "If I have a problem, I get in touch with (JY) and the problem is solved - that's a good relationship" (SS).